yevgeniyT/yevgeniyT/README.md

 # Hi there, I'm Yevgeniy 👋

-🚀 Full Stack Developer: Turning Ideas into Digital Reality 🌐 Experienced in different industries, I bring an interdisciplinary approach to finding better solutions in IT and beyond.
+🚀 Full Stack Developer: Experienced in different industries, I bring an interdisciplinary approach to finding better solutions in IT and beyond.

 🌍 I recently moved to Germany to follow my passion for technology.